Who really owns the customer journey in your organization?

 The difference does not lie in how many initiatives are launched, but in who has the mandate to govern the whole over time.

-Owning the customer journey is not about completing a map.
+Owning the customer journey is not about finishing the map.
 It is about giving it direction.

-Structure, governance and a clear mandate are what separate fragmented initiatives from sustainable impact.
-When responsibility is unclear, parts are optimized.
-When ownership is clear, customer value is optimized over time.
+Structure, governance, and a clear mandate are what separate fragmented initiatives from integrated impact.
+When responsibility is unclear, individual parts get optimized.
+When ownership is clear, customer value gets optimized over time.